 Example 2: Sort squares – sort the squares of elements in a sorted array in one pass (O(n) time).

-Greedy algorithm chooses the most obvious and immediate benefit item from the list, so that the locally optimal choice leads to a globally-optimal solution.
+The greedy algorithm chooses the most obvious and immediate benefit item from the list so that the locally optimal choice leads to a globally optimal solution.
 It is usually implemented by sorting or partially sorting (Priority queue).

 Example 2: Huffman coding – generate the binary code based on the frequencies of corresponding characters in the input string.